ShaRP: SHAllow-LayeR Pruning for Efficient Video Large Language Models: Introduction

-Our contributions are summarized as follows: \begin{itemize} \item \textbf{Revealing the Factors of Early Pruning Failure:} We show that attention allocation collapse, PE bias, and register token redundancy are three factors that limit attention-based pruning performance in shallow decoder layers. \item \textbf{A Simple yet Effective Training-Free Framework:} We introduce a \emph{plug-and-play} framework, ShaRP, integrating segment-aware causal masking, positional bias calibration and register token deduplication to effectively address the above factors and improve compression performance. \item \textbf{Competitive Performance Against SOTAs:} Comprehensive experiments demonstrate that ShaRP achieves superior performance compared to other token compression approaches on both LLaVA-OneVision~\cite{lillava} and Qwen2-VL~\cite{wang2024qwen2} across multiple benchmarks. \end{itemize}
+Our contributions are summarized as follows: \begin{itemize} \item \textbf{Revealing the Factors of Early Pruning Failure:} We show that attention allocation collapse, PE bias, and register token redundancy are three factors that limit attention-based pruning performance in shallow decoder layers. \item \textbf{A Simple yet Effective Training-Free Framework:} We introduce a \emph{plug-and-play} framework, ShaRP, integrating segment-aware causal masking, positional bias calibration and register token deduplication to effectively address the above factors and improve compression performance. \item \textbf{Competitive Performance Against SOTAs:} Comprehensive experiments demonstrate that ShaRP achieves superior performance compared to other token compression approaches across different VLLM backbones, e.g., LLaVA-OneVision~\cite{lillava} and Qwen2.5-VL~\cite{bai2025qwen2}, across multiple benchmarks. \end{itemize}